oras-project/oras-go/REVIEWING.md

 * **Transparency** - If a pull request won't be merged, clearly say why and close it.
 If a pull request won't be reviewed for a while, let the author know so they can set expectations and understand why it's blocked.
 * **Integrity** - Put the project's best interests ahead of personal relationships or company affiliations when deciding if a change should be merged.
-* **Stability** - Only merge when then change won't negatively impact project stability.
+* **Stability** - Only merge when the change won't negatively impact project stability.
 It can be tempting to merge a pull request that doesn't meet our quality standards, for example when the review has been delayed, or because we are trying to deliver new features quickly, but regressions can significantly hurt trust in our project.

 ## Process